FlorianBourniquel/Fenrir/README.md

 #### Mining mode usage

 ```
-usage: Mining.py [-h] [-file] url path n step
+usage: Mining.py [-h] [-file] [-commitMode] [-dateMode] [-releaseMode]
+                 url path n step

 positional arguments:
   url           git url of your android project
   path          Path where clones will be store.
   n             Number of clone
-  step        Step of commit between each clone
+  step          Step of commit/day/release between each clone

 optional arguments:
   -h, --help    show this help message and exit
-  -file       set if url is a txt that contains all android project url (one url
+  -file         if url is a txt that contains all android project url (one url
                 per line)
+  -commitMode   if you want to work with commit
+  -dateMode     if you want to work with date
+  -releaseMode  if you want to work with release (GitHub Project)
 ```
+Select always one mode
 #### Analyse mode usage

 ```